Imagine you're an Outdoor Educator...

 As your course evolves, you will be challenged with more ownership, decision making and leadership of your team.
 You will be responsible for group management decisions and be placed more in the role of the instructor.

-Finally, you may be challenged to apply everything you have learned so far during an independent/unaccompanied final expedition.
-This opportunity provides you with an additional level of leadership and management experience, drawing from a summation of the skills you’ve acquired to date.
+Finally, you may be challenged to apply everything you have learned during an independent/unaccompanied final expedition.
+This opportunity provides you with an additional level of leadership and management experience, drawing from a summation of the skills you’ve acquired.

 After your canyon expedition, you will have the opportunity to test your newfound outdoor education skills through a teaching practicum where you can pass on your outdoor skills and knowledge to a group of local school students.